• Jardines del Edén - Washed Java

-Jardines del Edén Natural Geisha
+Jardines del Edén - Washed Java

 What’s in the box

-Jardines del Edén Natural Geisha
+Jardines del Edén Washed Java

-Research Rarities Collection
+Research Rarities

 The Research Rarities Collection represents a curated selection of exclusive, seasonally released coffees originating from our research program.
 Each offering reflects explorations of pioneering cultivation techniques and innovative drying processes.
 Developed in close collaboration with some of the best coffee growers in the world and industry experts, these limited-edition coffees exemplify our ongoing commitment to excellence, agricultural sustainability, and innovation within the field.
 Through this collection, we provide consumers with a rare opportunity to experience the forefront of coffee development.